onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 What are the biggest truths?
 How do we rank the most relevant we should all know and the differently specialized groups in its meritocracy should know?

-We must optimally sort and interrelate all  concepts for their importance and repevance

 God is the ultimate process

-Right side of the history as a service

 The better every body else does, the better you do

 How do we reward the highest impact ideas weighted by their impact optimally?

 How do we collectively apply “attention is all we need”?

-The problem of justification: getting shared propositional networks that legitimize is and ought.
-Direct quote from Greg

 Different collectives may define different rules for how they reward each other individually and how to aggregate themselves, and yet they can interface with the global brain as a whole